qrush/motion-settings-bundle/README.md

 end
 ```

-Now run:

-    rake settings
+Now just run `rake` as normal!

-That should add a `Settings.bundle` folder into your `resources` directory.
+This should now add a `Settings.bundle` folder into your `resources` directory.
 Make sure to commit it!
-If you ever change the data in the `Settings.setup` block, just re-run this rake task and it will re-generate it.
+If you ever change the data in the `Settings.setup` block, it will be re-built on the next `rake` run.

 ## Contributing